 Disadvantages of Full Table Data Replication

-- Replicating the entire database can be a cumbersome process, often resulting in numerous errors.
+- Replicating the entire database can be cumbersome, often resulting in numerous errors.

-This article teaches you in-depth about each Data Replication Strategy & answers all your queries regarding them.
-It provides a brief introduction of numerous concepts related to them & helps the users understand them better and use them to perform data replication & recovery in the most efficient way possible.
-These methods, however, can be challenging especially for a beginner & this is where Hevo saves the day.
-Hevo Data, a No-code Data Pipeline, can help you replicate data in real-time without writing any code.
+This article teaches you in-depth about each Data Replication Strategy and answers all your queries regarding them.
+You can use these replication strategies to perform data replication and recovery in the most efficient way possible.
+These methods, however, can be challenging, especially for a beginner, and this is where Hevo saves the day.
+Hevo Data, a No-code Data Pipeline, can help you replicate data in real time without writing any code.
 Hevo being a fully-managed system provides a highly secure automated solution to help perform replication in just a few clicks using its interactive UI.

 Share your experience of learning in-depth about each Data Replication Strategy!
 Let us know in the comments section below.